TAMU-ESP/Data-Driven-Guided-Attention-for-Deep-Learning-Optimization/README.md

+# Data-Driven Guided Attention for Analysis of Physiological Waveforms with Deep Learning

 This respository hosts the research for the manuscript entitled, "Data-Driven Guided Attention for Analysis of Physiological Waveforms with Deep Learning".
 The repo is organized as follows:

 Data Annotation - Hosts the files necessary for annotating the fiducial points for both the Bio-Z and MIMIC PPG modalities with Boosted-SpringDTW.